xristosgala/Thesis-The-art-of-customer-segmentation-using-a-machine-learning-clustering-method/README.md

-# Customer-Segmentation-Analysis
+# Dissertation Topic
-Grouping customers with similar characteristics on jupyter notebook
+# Grouping customers with similar characteristics on jupyter notebook